 School performs because of the students (they take the tests reflected in the API) parent volunteers and their financial contributions to fill budget gaps along with the parent's high expectations who value education and insist their children are prepared for the future.
 80% of the teachers are amazing and the other 20% are the typical losers that exist everywhere (thanks to the union).
 Hopefully the new Principal will impact these slackers who teach so they have summers off.
 They look/act like their jobs are a joke and harrass the kids daily due to their own personal misery.
 The new Principal is a long overdue welcomed change.
 It's unlikely she'll tolerate the staus quo and will fix whatever messes the previous principal ignored or was afraid to address.
 Doubt she'll participate in the quid pro quo that's been so prevalent nor teach to the test for the coveted competitive school ratings while pushing the kids beyond reason.
 Cookies candy no bathroom breaks teacher stapling arm belittling fear humiliation homework due to time wasted during the day and deliberate indifference.
 Yep it's all here and hopefully gone with the new Principal.........

 Torrey Pines Elementary School is a public elementary school in San Diego.
-The principal of Torrey Pines Elementary School is Jim Solo and can be contacted at firstname.lastname@example.org.
-430 children attend Torrey Pines Elementary School and identify as Multiracial; White, non-Hispanic; and Asian.
-23% of the Torrey Pines Elementary School students are "limited in English proficiency."
-15% of the 430 students here get reduced lunch prices.
-The student to teacher ratio at Torrey Pines Elementary School is 19:1.
+The principal of Torrey Pines Elementary School is Sarah Ott, whose e-mail is firstname.lastname@example.org.
+480 students attend Torrey Pines Elementary School and are mostly White, non-Hispanic; Asian; and Hispanic.
+12% of the Torrey Pines Elementary School students have "limited English proficiency."
+9% of the 480 students here get reduced lunch prices.
+The ratio of students to teachers at Torrey Pines Elementary School is 19:1.
 The Children's School is one of the nearest elementary schools.